nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `select 1` will select the first student in the student list and display his / her particulars on the view panel on the right.
+- `select 1` will select your first student in your student list and displays their particulars.

 [Back to list of features](#features)